SCRAPPYDOO/coding-assignment-ubs/README.md

 - sending emails
 - in real world should have own table with client emails

+## PDFS ##
+Assuming that we have common pdf storage, and when creating pdf we are sending it to this storage, in real world i would create pdf web service to manage pdfs.

 ## KAFKA ##

 This project  is  using  kafka